Skip to main content

 terraform destroy

-Similar with apply, this also requires interactive approval.
+Similar to apply, this also requires interactive approval.
 To bypass it:

 terraform destroy --auto-approve